rshom/old_site/about.md

 I'm Russell Shomberg.

-I'm a hacker and entrepreneur.
+I'm a project engineer from Rhode Island.